What are Uterine Fibroids?

 Infertility

-Some fibroids might cause problems for your fertility and your ability to carry a baby.
+Some fibroids might cause difficulty conceiving and negatively impact your ability to carry a healthy pregnancy.
 If fibroids are causing fertility problems, you might want to have them removed before trying to get pregnant again.

-In rare cases, however, they can increase the risk of certain complications, including miscarriage, breech birth, preterm birth, or C-section delivery.
+In rare cases, fibroids can increase the risk of complications during pregnancy and delivery, including miscarriage, breech birth, preterm birth, or C-section delivery.

-There’s no single best approach to uterine fibroid treatment, many treatment options are available.
-Not all uterine fibroids require treatment, but if your symptoms are bothering you or causing complications, you might want to talk to your women’s health care doctor about your options.
+There’s no single best approach to uterine fibroid treatment.
+Not all uterine fibroids require treatment, but if your symptoms are bothering you or causing complications, you might want to talk to Dr. Aliabadi about your treatment options.

 Medications

-This is a surgical treatment to remove fibroids from the uterine walls.
-This surgery leaves the uterus intact, allowing you to retain the ability to become pregnant after surgery.
+This surgical treatment leaves the uterus intact, allowing you to retain the ability to become pregnant after surgery.
 However, new fibroids may develop over time and may need to be surgically removed again.

 Endometrial ablation

-This is a procedure that destroys and removes the endometrial lining of the uterus.
-After the procedure, your periods may be light or nonexistent.
-This is only recommended for women who do not wish to get pregnant.
+This is a minimally invasive procedure that destroys and removes the endometrial lining of the uterus.
+An endometrial ablation helps reduce heavy bleeding — your periods may be light or nonexistent.

 Uterine artery embolization

-Uterine artery embolization or uterine fibroid embolization, in this procedure, small particles are injected into the uterine blood vessels, which deprives the fibroids of blood supply and causes them to shrink.
+Uterine artery embolization (UFE) or uterine fibroid embolization shrinks fibroids by cutting off their blood supply.
+Tiny particles are injected into the uterine blood vessels, blocking off the blood supply fibroids need to grow.

 Hysterectomy

 Complete surgical removal of the uterus, with or without the ovaries, is usually performed as a last resort or if the fibroids are very large.
+By removing the uterus, you will never have fibroids or menstruate again.
 After a hysterectomy, a woman is no longer able to become pregnant.

 If you believe you are experiencing symptoms of, or suffering from Uterine Fibroids, or have questions about it, please see your doctor.